twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-32-3-purification-of-the-view%zh.rst

 Insight practice (vipassanā) is directly referring to wisdom or knowledge (paññā).
 There are two basic knowledges for vipassanā practice.
 These are the discernment of mind and matter (nāmarūpa pariggaha ñāṇa) and the discernment of the conditions of mind and matter (paccayapariggaha ñāṇa).
 In purifications, it referred to diṭṭhivisuddhi and kaṅkhāvitaraṇavisuddhi (No. three and four visuddhi).

 For these two basic insight knowledges or purities in view and overcoming doubt, the yogis need to do two things.
-These are; 1.
-Study or soil of knowledge or field of knowledge (paññā-bhūmi), 2.
-Developing or exercising (Ñāṇa-pariseyya).
+These are: 1.
+Study the soil of knowledge or field of knowledge (paññā-bhūmi), 2.
+Develope or exercise ñāta pariññā.

 The yogis have to do the study for doing the practice rightly.
 The yogis need to study about the five khandhas (aggregates), āyatanas (sense bases), dhātu (elements), indriyas (faculties), the Four Noble Truths and dependent co-arising (paṭicca-samuppāda).
 To have this learning knowledge (suta-mayā paññā) need to study many times.
 Mogok Sayadaw’s Dhamma talks were a very good example for this purpose.
 After learning and developing or exercising them by practice.